What is Sustainability?

 WWF Carbon Footprint Calculator

 Use this WWF calculator to see how many planets’ worth of carbon you’re using in your day-to-day life!
-This calculator is great for highlighting your carbon footprint against the 2020 governmental targets, giving you a breakdown of the more carbon-intensive aspects of your life.
+This calculator highlights your carbon footprint against the 2020 governmental targets.
+It gives you a breakdown of the more carbon-intensive aspects of your life.
 WWF provides you with useful, personalised tips to help you lower your CO2 emissions according to your results!

 Click here to calculate your CO2 footprint